Hackathon Events for Students, Teachers, and School Directors By: Galit Zamler

 Among the projects were: a magnetic board for Alzheimer's patients, a tri-headed bottle, a portable clothing rack for the pool, beach, and home, a device for quickly finding jewelry, a computer mouse with an attached pad, a mechanical pencil set with replaceable erasers, disposable bags for squeezing lemons...

 Thank you for your guidance over the years!

 A summary of the HaShalom school Hackathon:

-The Hackathon was divided into three meetings; each one was held at a different school and was attended by others.
+The Hackathon was divided into three meetings; each one was held at a different school.
 Participating schools: Kaplan from Petah-Tikva, Yad Mordechai from Bat-Yam, HaShalom from Mevaseret Zion, and Alumot from Tel-Aviv.

 Here is a summarized presentation from all three meetings:

-Tali immediately connected with the Hackathon idea and asked to participate in it along with other schools.
+Tali immediately liked the Hackathon idea and asked other schools to join the experience:

 Please forward the following to the principals.
 Thank you.